hanspr/mi-ide/config/mi-ide/help/colors.md

 - How to create colorschemes and use them
 - How to create syntax files to add to the list of languages mi-ide can highlight

+My best recommendation is to open the files : **default.micro** and **perl.yalm** those files have plenty of examples on how to create a very extensive syntax highlighting

 ## Colorschemes